EB-1C Denial: Top 6 reasons for Rejection, Denial Rate | VisaNation

 • Supervise the work of managers within the company.

-• Be able to make large decisions for the company without substantial supervision.
+• Be able to make significant decisions for the company without substantial supervision.

 • Have the ability to create goals and policies for the company.

-There are some positions that have the title of manager or executive (such as account manager) that do not require the employee to fulfill the tasks above.
-These positions do not qualify for this green card and attempting to apply through them will most likely result in an EB-1C denial.
+Some positions have the title of manager or executive (such as account manager), but do not require the employee to fulfill the tasks above.
+These positions do not qualify for this green card, and attempting to apply through them will most likely result in an EB-1C denial.

 7. Lack of Work History in Foreign Branch